tentinqu/node-backend-cotainer/README.md

 ```
 ## Optional: Add Your Own MongoDB
 To make the API fully functional:

-Set up a local MongoDB instance or container
+- Set up a local MongoDB instance or container

-Update the MongoDB connection string in server.js

-Rebuild and rerun the Docker container
+- Set up Trivy to scan for vulnerabilites in the final image.

 ## Credits
 Based on the Scotch.io Node API tutorial